onehalfatsquared/SAASH/README.md

 #Package Install Instructions (For Now)
 To be able to import this code as a package outside of the source directory, I have been using a python setup file to make a pip package and install it.
 It is not published yet (maybe I will do this eventually, after finalizing and documenting some things), but this works for now.

-From the SAASH directory (that contains setup.py), run the following commands:
+If you are installing to a local machine, first clone into the repo.
+From the highest SAASH directory (that contains setup.py), run the following commands:

 python setup.py build

 python setup.py install

 This should allow SAASH to be imported from anywhere.

-If this does not work, an alternative approach has been to do the following:
+If the above approach does not work, or you are installing to somewhere where you do not have sudo priveleges (like a compute cluster), an alternative approach has been to do the following:

 python setup.py bdist_wheel

 pip install dist/SAASH-0.1.0-py3-none-any.whl --force-reinstall

-but this approach requires the wheel and twine packages.
+I think this approach requires the wheel and twine packages.
+The exact filename inside the dist folder may change, so just look for the .whl file when running the command.